emtron-australia/help/content/displays/shift-lights.md

 ## Shift Pattern

 The shift patterns are selected based on the input channel value.
 The pattern with the nearest value equal to or less than the input channel value is displayed.

+> TIP: Drag the LEDs to copy the colours around